Get the latest on vaccine information, in-person appointments, video visits and more. Learn More

 During the procedure, the mother’s abdomen is opened and two 4-millimeter incisions are made in the uterus.
 Guided by ultrasound, the surgeon accesses the fetal tissue and closes the defect, protecting the spinal column and nerves from infection and injury for the remainder of gestation.
 Carbon dioxide gas is inserted into the uterus to improve visualization of the fetus.

-Following the procedure, the mother will stay in the hospital for 5 to 10 days.
+Following fetal surgery, the mother will stay in the hospital 4 to 7 days.
 Mother and baby will be closely monitored for the remainder of the pregnancy.

 Benefits of Fetoscopic Repair